Honest Deputy review 2026: Pricing, features, pros & cons

 ★ Verdict

-Deputy offers enterprise-grade security with SOC 2 certification, making it suitable for organisations with strict compliance requirements.
+We found Deputy offers enterprise-grade security with SOC 2 certification, making it suitable for organisations with strict compliance requirements.
 For most SMEs, the security posture is more than adequate.

 Deputy customer support

 Deputy's support experience varies widely depending on the plan you're on.
-Premium plan users get access to phone support and faster response times, while Starter and lower-tier plans are limited to email and in-app chat — often with slower turnarounds.
+We found Premium plan users get access to phone support and faster response times, while Starter and lower-tier plans are limited to email and in-app chat — often with slower turnarounds.

 User feedback on support is mixed.
 Some customers praise the knowledgeable team and helpful documentation, while others report frustration with delays and difficulty reaching a human, especially during peak periods.
-For businesses that need quick, hands-on assistance during payroll or rostering crises, this inconsistency can be a real pain point.
+For businesses that need quick, hands-on assistance during payroll or rostering crises, we'd note this inconsistency can be a real pain point.

 Support channels by plan